Asuk1/CobolxCobol/OLDTESTPLAN.md

 ## Summary

 This test plan covers the main functionalities of the COBOL application, including viewing the balance, crediting the account, debiting the account, and exiting the application.
 Validate this test plan with the business stakeholders to ensure it meets the business requirements.
-Once validated, you can use this plan to create corresponding unit tests and integration tests for the Node.js application.
+Once validated, you can use this plan to create corresponding unit tests and integration tests for the python application.